Little Paws' Big Day of Giving!

 With the support of our donors, we were able to get Anderson the dental surgery he needed, manage his pain, and give him the care that allowed him to feel like himself again.
 And then we found him the perfect person.

-His adopter didn't see a dying dog.
+His adopter didn't see a difficult dog.
 He saw a companion.
 He tucked Anderson into a baby sling so that those clouded eyes could still take in the world, and together they went everywhere.
 Coffee shops and restaurants.
 Hikes through trails Anderson never could have navigated on his own.
 Adventures that a dog other people would think was "too old" had no business going on, and went on anyway, because someone decided he was worth the effort of showing up for.

 We think about Anderson all the time.
 Not with sadness, but with the kind of fullness that comes from knowing something mattered.
 His story is exactly why we do this work.
 It isn't always about having more time.
 It's about making the time count, and ensuring that every dog who comes through our doors knows what it feels like to be truly loved.